 She also offers tutoring services to middle and high school students – including SAT or ACT prep, and academic support in Spanish, French, English/writing, and history.

 In 2012, Melissa graduated from the public policy program at the Harvard Kennedy School of Government, where she studied social policy with a focus on education.
 Her secondary interest was studying how the internet has affected journalism, politics, and government.
 Under the guidance of Nicco Mele, Melissa completed an independent project on what makes content “go viral” on the Web, especially when that content has a “social action” objective.

 While at HKS, Melissa was selected for News21, a summer fellowship sponsored by the Carnegie-Knight Foundation to promote innovation in journalism.
-Along with a team from Columbia Graduate School of Journalism, Melissa reported on aging in America, from caregiving to the graying workplace.
+Along with a team from Columbia Graduate School of Journalism, Melissa reported on aging in America, from care-giving to the graying workplace.

 Before graduate school, Melissa was a reporter for KUHF Houston Public Radio, the NPR affiliate in Houston.
 She reported on a variety of topics, from politics to environmental issues, community events to health care.
 She reported for Transportation Nation, a consortium of public radio stations looking at transportation trends across the country.
 She also started the Exploring Houston series, which highlights unique stories in Houston neighborhoods.
 She has received a regional Edward R. Murrow Award as well as honors from the Texas Associated Press Broadcasters, the Texas Medical Association, and the Houston Press Club.

-In 2005, she graduated magna cum laude with a degree in history from Princeton in 2005, where she directed the play No Exit at Theatre Intime.
-She is fan of flamenco dance, good theater, international travel, and fondue parties, and is originally from New York City.
+In 2005, she graduated magna cum laude with a degree in history from Princeton University, where she directed the play No Exit at Theatre Intime.
+She is fan of flamenco dance, theater (especially the musical Hamilton – ask for her story on this), Krav Maga, and international travel.
+She is originally from New York City.